parcefal99/flood-prediction/ML/README.md

 ## Structure

 - `conf` contains the configuration files for specific models.
 The attributes were taken from [here](https://neuralhydrology.readthedocs.io/en/latest/usage/config.html).
-- `eval.ipynb` is an evaluation notebook for models
 - `eval.py` evaluate a model
-- `basins.txt` contains a list of basins on which to train models
+- `basins_sigma_51.txt` contains a list of basins on which to train models
 - `finetune_basin.txt` contains a list of bains on which to finetune models
-- `gpu.json` presents a list of gpus allowed to use
-- `train.py` training script
+- `multirun.py` training script
 - `hindcast.py` script to plot observed vs predicted values

 ## Training